quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/index.md

 SCF stops when the largest active-density residual meets `tol` (default `1e-3`).
-Otherwise, `EnergyDIIS()` chooses a convex combination of previous densities by minimizing **internal energy**, then returns to step 1.
+Otherwise, `EnergyDIIS()` chooses a convex combination of previous densities by minimizing an energy surrogate, then returns to step 1.
+It compares internal energies at zero temperature and free energies at finite temperature, using exact interaction curvature and linearly interpolated sampled entropy.
 It never switches methods.
 `LinearMixing` and `AndersonMixing` are explicit alternatives through `scf=`.

 Iteration exhaustion raises `NoConvergence`; `exception.result` contains the